 The regional disaggregation used to measure energy poverty through MEPI lines up well with the geographical heterogeneity observed for other indexes like the Human Development Index (HDI) and income poverty [50].
 While the country has, on average, 11.4% of its population living in energy poverty conditions, regional results vary from 9.7% in Midwest to 18.5% in the North, reaching 33.8% in the rural North.
 Physical Access and Appliances Ownership dimensions contributed the most to this result.

 MEPI also reflects social inequalities.
 As expected, poor households of rural areas had the highest values of MEPI.
 Furthermore, the use of biomass for cooking is more frequently observed in the lowest income groups, and the affordability problem is identified as the leading cause for that disparity.
 The Affordability dimension showed the largest variation among income deciles in 2017-2018.
 Our historical analysis shows that households need to guarantee their most basic forms of energy access before they are considered deprived in the Affordability dimension.
 The first decile condition reflects this (Figure 3).
 Only when there are lower levels of Physical Access and Appliances Ownership, there is a high share of households with Affordability deprivation.
-From that, we can say that Brazil is following the trend of developed countries in terms of energy poverty concerns [99].
-[6,84,100][101,102][52,53,55]While physical access and ownership are nowadays highly widespread, the capacity to pay for energy remains a major problem across all income deciles.
+From that, we can concluded that Brazil is following the trend of developed countries in terms of energy poverty concerns [99], where energy poverty is mostly associated with constrains in pay for energy services, called also as fuel poverty [6,84,100], and not exactly due to infrastructure limitations [101,102].
+Brazil has achieved important improvements in terms of electrical assess and LPG resales infrastructure [52,53,55].

+While physical access and ownership are nowadays highly widespread, we show that the capacity to pay for energy remains a major problem across all income deciles.
 The persistent level of deprivation in the Affordability dimension also suggests that programs like Bolsa-Familia and Tarifa Social were not sufficient to ensure lower energy expenses and lift families out of energy poverty, confirming previous studies [36,38].
 In addition, half the Brazilian households declared arrears on water, electricity, or natural gas bills, again, especially in the North region, as already suggested by previous findings [40].
 The high share of energy expenses make households more vulnerable to energy prices fluctuations and economic downturns [37].
 For example, households’ arrears with electric bills increased in the last year due to the COVID-19 recession [103,104].
 Moreover, an increase in the use of solid fuels for cooking has been observed, even in urban areas, likely to be caused by increasing LPG prices [42].
 This shows that further refinements of the definition of energy poverty which are solely based on the Physical access dimension could help to identify circumstantial energy poverty.
 The likelihood of households’ inability to pay for energy services should be considered, and fuel stacking practices should be further analyzed in future studies.
 Also, we should consider reliability when it comes to electricity access [105].
+In 2017, while 1% of households were not connected to electricity, circa 3% complained about irregularities of the supply, declaring that this service is only available for a few hours a day, or it has constant cut-offs.
+Problems with the quality of the service are most frequent in rural areas from North and Midwest regions, reaching 22% and 9% of total households.
 The inconstancy of electrical services is a problem for some appliances and could cause equipment damage.
 The incidence of energy poverty would be higher in Brazil if we accounted for the reliability of the electricity supply.